 Prior to the site visit, the Soil Survey of San Mateo Area, California (NRCS 2015) was examined to determine if any unique soil types that could support sensitive plant communities and/or aquatic features were present in the Study Area.
 Biological communities present in the Study Area were classified based on existing plant community descriptions described in the Preliminary Descriptions of the Terrestrial Natural Communities of California (Holland 1986) and A Manual of California Vegetation (Sawyer et al. 2009).
-However, in some cases it is necessary to identify variants of communities were classified as sensitive or non-sensitive as defined by CEQA, the County LCP, and other applicable laws and regulations.
+However, in some cases it is necessary to identify variants of community types or to describe non-vegetated areas that are not described in the literature.
+Biological communities were classified as sensitive or non-sensitive as defined by CEQA, the County LCP, and other applicable laws and regulations.